andersfylling/disgord/CONTRIBUTING.md

 #### Handlers
 > Also known as listeners/callbacks.
 The event driven architecture of DisGord uses the reactor pattern and as such the handlers are triggered in sequence.

 DisGord gives the option to register multiple handlers per event type.
 But will not run handlers in parallel.
 All handlers are run in sequence and that will not change.

+> Note!
+The handlers run in sequence per event.
+But events can run in parallel.

 ```go
 Session.On(event.MessageCreate, func(session disgord.Session, evt *disgord.MessageCreate) {